-As part of our Clean Energy Blueprint, we are adding 1,089 megawatts (MW) of solar generation in Wisconsin.
-We received approval from the Public Service Commission of Wisconsin (PSCW) to begin construction on the first six projects totaling 675 MW in 2021.
-We received approval on our second set of six projects totaling 414 MW in 2022.
-We placed three projects - Bear Creek (50 MW), North Rock (50 MW) and Wood County (150 MW) - into service in 2022.
-Eight solar projects were placed into service in 2023.
-The remaining 200-MW Grant County Solar Project is scheduled to be completed by mid-2024.
-Once complete, these 12 utility-scale projects located across nine Wisconsin counties will generate enough zero-fuel-cost energy to power nearly 300,000 homes annually.
+As part of our Clean Energy Blueprint, we added 1,089 megawatts (MW) of solar generation in Wisconsin.

+The Public Service Commission of Wisconsin approved the first six projects totaling 675 MW in 2021.
+The commission approved the second set of six projects totaling 414 MW in 2022.

+Of the 12 total projects, we placed three in service in 2022 - making us the largest owner and operator of solar energy in Wisconsin.

+We placed eight projects totaling 639 MW in service in 2023.
+We completed the final 200 MW-project in

+Now complete and fully operational, these 12 utility-scale projects located across nine Wisconsin counties will generate enough zero-fuel-cost energy to power nearly 300,000 homes annually.

+"Investing in a diverse energy mix ensures greater reliability and resilience while delivering added value for our customers."

+- Lisa Barton, president and CEO of Alliant Energy